Rangpur Rangpur Division, Bangladesh Travel Guide

 The landscape can appear not wet and dusty before the rains arrive.
 Precautions against heat exhaustion are advisable.

 Heavy rainfall defines this season.
-Temperatures remain warm, typically between 25°C to 32°C (77°F to 90°F), with humidity levels at their highest.
+The climate remains warm, typically between 25°C to 32°C (77°F to 90°F), with humidity levels at their highest.
 Rangpur, like much of the north of Bangladesh, is susceptible to localized flooding as rivers swell.
 Daily rain showers are common, often lasting several hours.

-The landscape transforms into lush green, but travel disruptions are possible due to waterlogged roads or inaccessibility in certain places.
+The landscape transforms into lush green, but travel disruptions are possible due to waterlogged paths or inaccessibility in certain places.

 Monsoons (June to October) bring heavy and continuous rainfall.
-Localized flooding is typical, especially in low-lying areas and near rivers.
-Carry waterproof gear and check local weather reports during this period.
+Localized flooding is typical, especially in low-low-lying areas and near rivers.
+Carry gear to keep you dry and check local weather reports in this timeframe.

 Extreme Temperatures (April to May) see intense heat.
 Protect from heatstroke and dehydration.
-Refrain from direct sun midday.
-Wear light, breathable clothing.
+Abstain from direct sun midday.
+Wear light, moisture-wicking apparel.
 Winters can have brief cold spells, notably in January, requiring warmer layers for evenings.

 Challenges during peak heat and monsoon